jshah/jshah.github.io/_posts/2022-06-20-collaboration-vs-innovation.md

 - Create true no meeting days that last more than one day.
 Makers adhere to the [Maker’s schedule, not the manager’s](http://www.paulgraham.com/makersschedule.html) schedule, and need more than a few hours to innovate.
 - Collaboration sessions should be to share factual information and learnings.
 This will allow the team to build off each other without biasing towards any one solution.
 - Encourage individuals to create throw-away prototypes, go backward, and break things.
 This fosters an environment where you can be nimble and react to new information and ideas.
+- Encourage documentation like technical specifications and RFCs.
+This allows the writer to communicate thoughts clearly and allows your peers to review and reference the doc at leisure.

 I’ll leave you with this quote from the MIT Sloan study: “Too little communication, and there’s no learning and no synergy.
 Too much communication, and all the minds end up in the same place, focusing on the same types of solutions.”